 Lemon Drop: One of the best cocktails ever!

-So, if you want to make your limoncello into a fancier drink, that’s easy too!
+If you want to make your limoncello into a fancier drink, that’s easy too!

 - Rub a lemon slice around the rim of a martini glass, then dip it in sugar.